Václav Vacek

-Václav Vacek (11 September 1877 – 18 January 1960) was a Czech writer, and a communist politician.
+Václav Vacek (11 September 1877 – 18 January 1960) was a Czech communist politician.
 He served as a Senator in the National Assembly of Czechoslovakia and after the Prague Uprising as the Mayor of Prague.
 He was also a founding member of the Communist Party of Czechoslovakia after the schism in Czechoslovak Social Democratic Workers' Party in 1921.

 Legacy

-The Prague Metro station Roztyly was named after him until the revolution in 1989.
+The Prague Metro station Roztyly was named after him until the Revolution in 1989.